The Clorox Company research snapshot

 $80 to $95 before dividends

-More likely if revenue remains soft but margins and cash conversion stabilize, the dividend remains covered, and the market values CLX around a mid-teens multiple on lower but steadier earnings.
+More likely if sales stabilize near the guided decline, margins and cash conversion improve, the dividend remains covered, and the market values CLX around a mid-teens multiple on lower but steadier earnings.

 Bearish case